 - Lord Grantham travels to America.

 With 220 traditional Downton era recipes with a modern twist, this is a great book to have on hand when planning a Downton cocktail party, a romantic dinner, or hearty downstairs meal with family and friends.
-This 432 page ebook sells for only $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+Book sales help offset my costs in food, equipment and time to keep bringing you new dishes.
 While the book is available on Amazon, you can only get a signed copy here on my site.
 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.

 The British Flapjack is different from the thick pancakes we know in North America.
 It is amazing comfort food dating back to the 1700s.
 Lots of flapjack recipes have been handed down from mother to daughter and ongoing debate about whether they should be crunchy or chewy.
 Some cooks add a pinch of flour to help bind, others reduce the syrup but use chopped dates to bind and provide the sweetness.
 It always comes down to how your mom made them at home.
 You can add nuts and dried fruits to make it more nutritious.
 For me the key ingredient is the golden syrup which is a UK staple with a wonderful lovely mild taste which corn syrup just can’t deliver.
 Sometimes the best recipes can be the most simple and the one I love has only three ingredients, one pot and a square baking sheet…sort of like our beloved Rice Krispie Treats first developed in 1939 as fundraiser.